-Daniel Armanios is an assistant professor in Carnegie Mellon University’s Department of Engineering and Public Policy.
+Daniel Armanios is an associate professor in Carnegie Mellon University’s Department of Engineering and Public Policy.
 Armanios’ research lies at the intersection between entrepreneurship, institutions, and public policy.
 More specifically, he focuses on the local public institutions and infrastructure necessary to support high-tech innovation, sustainable development, and energy systems, with an emphasis on emerging and post-conflict countries such as China, Egypt, and Tunisia.

 Improving the Productivity of Infrastructure Systems

 2015 Ph.D., Management Science & Engineering, Stanford University

 2009 MS, Water Science, Policy and Management, University of Oxford

 2008 MS, Management Research, Said Business School, University of Oxford